Tale of Two Treaties

 Over the years, Chouteau County has faced various challenges, including economic downturns and natural disasters.
 However, the resilient spirit of its people has allowed the county to adapt and thrive.
 Today, Chouteau County remains a largely rural and agricultural region, with a strong sense of community and a deep appreciation for its storied past.

-This timeline provides a concise overview of the key events in the history of Chouteau County, Montana.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Chouteau County, Montana.

 • 1864: Chouteau County was created by the Montana Territorial Legislature.